10ego/DrugShortages/README.md

   Accounts are required to play with their API (documentation: https://www.drugshortagescanada.ca/blog/52).

-  Script will continue to append to the file "drugshortagescanada.json" with daily new reports.
+  Script will continue to append to the file "drugshortagescanada.json" with reports dated 'today'.